LAECIPS: Large Vision Model Assisted Adaptive Edge-Cloud Collaboration for IoT-based Embodied Intelligence System: Experiments

+To answer this question, we make two observations from the experimental results presented in Figure~\ref{ablation} and Table~\ref{table1}.
+Firstly.
+Compared with the EDGE framework which handles all the input at the edge, the LAECIPS framework uses the large vision model deployed at the cloud to process hard inputs that the edge small model cannot handle well, and thus improves mIoU accuracy on different datasets by 10\% to 20\%.
+Compared with the DCSB framework, LAECIPS uses the hard inputs collected from the cloud to continuously train the edge small model, resulting in a 3\% to 6\% improvement in mIoU accuracy.
+Compared with the CLOUD framework, which has the highest accuracy at the cost of delay and communication overheads, LAECIPS only sacrifices a marginal degradation (2\% to 5\%) in mIoU accuracy.
+Those results demonstrate that the LAECIPS method can effectively improve the model's inference accuracy.

-Secondly, Table~\ref{table1} shows the average inference latency and CURs.
-Compared to methods that perform all inference in the cloud, LAECIPS saves over 60\% of inference time and communication overhead.
-Compared to the current SOTA DCSB framework, LAECIPS has very similar inference latency and communication overhead.
+Secondly.
+Table~\ref{table1} shows the average inference latency and CURs.
+Compared to the CLOUD framework, LAECIPS saves over 60\% of inference time and communication overhead by handling most of the easy inputs at the edge.
+Compared to the current SOTA DCSB framework, LAECIPS has very similar inference latency and communication overhead since they use the same hard input mining strategy.
 This proves that the LAECIPS can effectively reduce inference latency and communication overhead.

 \begin{description} \item[Q2.] {\em Is our cloud-edge collaboration method more effective in identifying hard inputs compared to other hard input mining algorithms?} \end{description}